tdunning/pig-vector/README.md

+**This package should be considered deprecated at this point and unmaintained.**

 This code provides the ability to encode data in Pig using the hashed encoding capabilities of Mahout.
 It also allows training of logistic regression models.